 ProQuest Dissertation Publishing has been publishing dissertations and theses since 1938.
 During that time, over 2 million graduate works have been published from graduate schools around the world.
 ProQuest Dissertation Publishing has over 700 active university publishing partners, and publishes more than 70,000 new graduate works each year.

-DEPARTMENTS: Please use the Dissertation Defense Announcement Form to notify us of upcoming defenses.
+DEPARTMENTS: Please use the Doctoral Dissertation Defense Announcement Form to notify us of upcoming defenses.